mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

     "task".
 That means, writes are performed in parallel by ensemble.

 Note when saving seismic data, the `save_data` method, by default, returns only the `ObjectId` of the document saved.
-Similarly, by default `write_distributed_data` returns a bag/RDD of `ObjectID`s.
-Both have an option to return a copy of the data saved to allow their use for an intermediate save during a workflow, but be warned that is not the default.
+Returning a copy of the data is an option.
+`write_distributed_data` is more dogmatic and always only returns a python list of `ObjectID`s.
 The default was found to be important to avoid memory faults that can happen when a workflow computation is initiated in the standard way (e.g. in dask calling the bag "compute" method.).
 If the last step in the workflow is a save and the bag/RDD contains the